-Get a motorcycle license
+Get a motorcycle learner permit and license

 A New York State resident must have a Class M or Class MJ driver license or learner permit to drive a motorcycle.
 To get a motorcycle license, you must first get a motorcycle learner permit.